-PDFxStream is used by the most demanding software development organizations to extract text, images, and form data from billions of PDF documents every year.
+PDFxStream is used by the most demanding software teams to extract text, tables, images, and form data from billions of PDF documents every year.

 Available on Java or .NET, PDFxStream provides complete PDF compatibility and unbeatable performance integrated into your application in 10 minutes or less.
 Enjoy the simplicity of a single, unified API, while paying only for the capabilities you need.

 Getting data out of PDF documents really is this easy

 Just download PDFxStream for Java or .NET to use these examples as the foundation for your own PDF data extraction solutions.

 PDFxStream is used by companies and governments around the world to process billions of documents yearly.

 PDFxStream for Java is written in 100% pure Java, with no native components or dependencies.
 Its only requirement is a compliant Java 1.5 (or higher) JVM.

 PDFxStream is suitable for use in demanding desktop and server applications, including those with significant concurrency requirements.
 It has been designed to be amenable to parallelization, so that you can fully utilize your hardware and infrastructure investments when processing PDF documents without worrying about locking or race conditions.

 Of course, being a Java library, PDFxStream may be used by any JVM language that supports interoperability with Java APIs, including Clojure, Scala, Groovy, JRuby, Jython, and so on.